 making both hookup and release easier.

-also draw strikes.
-Menhaden, scaled sardines, threadfin
+strikes.
+Menhaden, scaled sardines, threadfin herring,

-that can easily be caught with a cast net.
+easily be caught with a cast net.
 I use circle hooks

 exclusively.
 The use of these hooks prevent the leader from